-In the spring of 2015, the EPA issued a proposed rulemaking prohibiting discharges of unconventional oil and gas extraction wastewater to publicly-owned treatment works (POTW's).
+In the spring of 2016, the EPA prohibited discharges of unconventional oil and gas extraction wastewater to publicly-owned treatment works (POTW's).

 The use of impoundments or reserve pits to store contaminated water was the subject of a study in which a soil analysis was conducted on two sites.
 One of the sites had been drained and the other still in use.
 Findings showed varying levels of radioactive contamination in the soil, including alpha, beta, and gamma radiation.
 The presence of certain radioactive elements was found to exceed regulatory standards by more than 800% (Rich, 2013).